Sherlock and his friend Jon in Sherlock Holmes Chapter One

 | Senior Writer

-Joe has been writing for TechRaptor for five years, and in those five years has learned a lot about the gaming industry and its foibles.
+Joe has been writing for TechRaptor for several years, and in those years has learned a lot about the gaming industry and its foibles.
 He’s originally an… More about Joseph

 More Info About This Game

-Learn more about Sherlock Holmes Chapter One
+Learn More About Sherlock Holmes Chapter One

 Developer